-- Straight after your braces have been fitted and for the next 2-3 days, it is advisable to have a softer diet that involves little chewing like soup, pasta, soft rice and yogurt.
+- Straight after your braces have been fitted and for the next 2-3 days, it is advisable to have a softer diet that involves little chewing like soup, stews, pasta, soft rice, soft bread, and yogurt.
 You may also find it useful to cut up foods to avoid using your teeth to bite into them like sandwiches, fruit and vegetable.

 - Limit acidic fruit juices and fizzy drinks.
 These can cause acid erosion of your teeth destroying the enamel.
 Apart from the damage, it can leave your teeth looking unattractive when the braces come off.

-- Try to limit your food consumption to 3 times a day to avoid constantly having to clean the food debris on your teeth.
-It is also better for neutralizing the acid levels in your mouth.
+- Try to limit your food consumption to 3-4 times a day to avoid constantly having to clean the food debris on your teeth.
+It is also better for neutralising the acid levels in your mouth.
 Acidic conditions (straight after eating) can enhance bacterial action.

 A healthy balanced diet with good oral hygiene care is important for the most optimal outcome for your orthodontic treatment.

-If you have any concerns or would like further help please ask your hygienist, orthodontic therapist or our specialist orthodontist.
+If you have any concerns or would like further help please ask your hygienist, orthodontic therapist or our specialist orthodontist at Elite Orthodontics.
 They would all be happy to help.